mavek87/smart-actions-gui/README.md

 ## Roadmap

+- use language from the tray menu bar
 - find a way to display errors
 - download various models (piper, nerd-dictation)
 - add images to clipboard